mehmehmehlol/js-101-techtogether-seattle-2021/README.md

 I would also include post-workshop exercise and resources that I love in this repo.
 Feel free to clone this repo and add more stuff for yourself and use as a reference/refresher -- whatever works for you! :D

 ## Contents
 - Why I love JavaScript (a.k.a why is it so popular)?
-Where to include JS in HTML? -- demonstrate in code
+Where to include JS in HTML?
+- Quick Demo on how HTML and JavaScript work together (Website Idea: A Passenger Counter with background change)
-- Syntax of JavaScript (create a repl to demonstrate that)
+- Syntax of JavaScript
+  - console log the output
-  - Object types -- numbers, strings, booleans, array;
+  - Data types -- numbers, strings, booleans, array...;
+  - Variable Declaration
   - conditions -- if/else, for loops;
   - function;
   - show some Math method?
 - String Template Literal

 - Bonus: [to do list for me]: create a simple website -- counter -- demonstrate all the stuff above + querySelector, querySelectorAll, ElementById

-Website Idea: A Passenger Counter with background change

 ## Post-workshop bonus exercise
 - [ ] 1a.
 Function: Write a function to generate random background color (hint hint: make use of hex color)